The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Preliminaries

-We say that a time evolution is \emph{G-covariant} if it commutes with all symmetry transformations in the group G, that is, for any initial state and any symmetry transformation, the final state is independent of the order in which the symmetry transformation and the time evolution are applied.
+We say that a time evolution is \emph{G-covariant} if it commutes with all symmetry transformations in the group G, that is, for any initial state and any symmetry transformation, the final state is independent of the order in which the symmetry transformation and the time evolution are applied \footnote{Again, it would be more precise to call the symmetric operators ``\{G,U\}-covariant'', however, for ease of readability, we do not specify the representation explicitly. }.
 We will sometimes refer to an operation that is G-covariant as a \emph{symmetric} operation.
 (It is important not to confuse symmetr\emph{y} transformations, which correspond to a particular group action, with symmetr\emph{ic} transformations, which commute with all group actions.)
 We provide the rigorous form of the notion of G-covariance first for closed system evolutions and then for open system evolutions.

 Closed system dynamics are described by unitary operators over the Hilbert space.
 However, noting that the global phase of a vector in Hilbert space has no physical significance, it is useful to describe the dynamics in terms of its effect on density operators (every parameter of which has physical significance).
 Closed system dynamics are then described by linear maps $\mathcal{V}$ on the operator space that are of the form $\mathcal{V}[\rho]=V\rho V^{\dag}$, where $V$ is a unitary operator.
 A closed system dynamics associated with the unitary $V$ is G-covariant if